WordPress/gutenberg/docs/reference/deprecated.md

 Gutenberg's deprecation policy is intended to support backwards-compatibility for two minor releases, when possible.
 The current deprecations are listed below and are grouped by _the version at which they will be removed completely_.
 If your plugin depends on these behaviors, you must update to the recommended alternative before the noted version.

-## 4.4.0

-- `wp.blocks.setUnknownTypeHandlerName` has been removed.
-Please use `setFreeformContentHandlerName` and `setUnregisteredTypeHandlerName` instead.
-- `wp.blocks.getUnknownTypeHandlerName` has been removed.
-Please use `getFreeformContentHandlerName` and `getUnregisteredTypeHandlerName` instead.

 ## 4.2.0

 - Writing resolvers as async generators has been removed.
 Use the controls plugin instead.